-"I was too busy to spend a whole day here," Saltarello said.
+"I was too busy to spend a whole day here," Saltarello said in his thick Italian accent.
 "But I have more time now.
 And I want to continue hair cutting."

 Inmates can't ask Saltarello for any haircut they want.
 Mohawks, for instance, aren't allowed, Fiduccia said.
 And if there were no restrictions, Saltarello wouldn't be able to cut as much hair as he does.
 Still, he tries to be accommodating.
 So when he asked Walls if he liked his sides at 1/2 inch, and Walls asked if the barber could go shorter, he obliged.
 He reached for the 1/8 inch clippers.

 Previous barbers at the jail weren't so accommodating, Saltarello said.
 They'd use one clipper and move inmates through their chair like Marines at Parris Island.
 But with Saltarello, they can get the same trendy high-and-tight they'd get outside their sterile gray confines.
 Most inmates appreciate that, he said.
 Some, though, get a little too particular about what they want.